karindressler/RITSAR/README.md

 jks7592: I was using this a lot to learn about radar processing and wound up updating a few small portions of the code because I use python 3.

+March 3rd 2020: I wanted to focus the Wide Angle SAR dataset from AFRL and decided to modify the phsRead.AFRL (warning on compatibility, I made polarization a keyword argument which changes the order) and imgTools.img_plane_dict functions.
+While fighting with it I noticed that numpy now has the ability to interpolate complex numbers directly instead of doing two separate interpolations for real and imaginary parts.
+I only updated functions that used numpy.interp such as backprojection and polar format algorithm.
+I did not update those that used scipy.interp1d as I'm not familiar with the extra settings and that function currently only takes real values.

+I also added a "checkme" option to `imgTools.img_plane_dict` based on the code packaged with AFRL's Wide Angle SAR dataset which will calculate and print the theoretical max resolution and scene limits then print those which the image plane is currently set to.

 ~-----------~

 # RITSAR